johnridesabike/coronate/CHANGLOG.md

 ## 1.5.0

-- Players can now take voluntary bye rounds.
+- Players can now take voluntary byes.
 - Each individual bye can have a custom point value: full, half, or zero.
 (This is controlled by changing who won the round.)
 - The default bye value can be set to full, half, or zero.